-Activation Computer: Normally this field shows the name you gave the computer when you activated your Duxbury program.
+Activation Computer: Normally this field shows the computer name you gave when you activated your Duxbury program.
 This applies whether your computer is a single-user system activated independently or whether it is the network host for a multi-user license.
-If your computer is activated as a client of a network server, however, it shows you the name of that computer and possibly other information about that connection.
+If your computer is activated as a client of a network server, however, it shows you the name of the server computer and possibly other information about that connection.

 This section shows the results of all the diagnostic tests, or as many as were run.
 If a test was not run, it is usually because it does not apply, and its result field displays N/A.

 License Check: shows whether the license supplied is a valid license for this Duxbury product.

 Files Check: looks for all your activation related files.
 When all the key files are present, you see the result OK.

 Installation Check: indicates whether the installer completed a critical step for activating your program.
 If you see Not Installed you can try uninstalling and reinstalling your software.
 If it fails again, your installation process is not working.

 Shared Activation Connection: This test only applies if your computer is activated from a network license server on your local area network (LAN).
 For that case, it shows the status of your activation connection.
 Problems with the Shared Activation Connection are best handled by your local IT staff.
 On the main page of the activation wizard, there is a function to Connect with the Shared Activation Computer.
 If yours is a client computer and your connection has failed, you can run that function again.